TanishkThoria/Hugo-Programmer/docs/configurations.md

 ## Theme Parameters

-These are all the parameters used by `hugo-coder` theme.
+These are all the parameters used by `Hugo-Programmer` theme.

 | Name                          | Type   | Required | Description                                      | Default                          | Example                                          |
 | ----------------------------- | ------ | -------- | ------------------------------------------------ | -------------------------------- | ------------------------------------------------ |